opencog/opencog/opencog/ghost/README.md

 (ghost-parse "concept: ~young (child kid youngster)")
 ```

-One can also load a topic file by using `ghost-parse-file`:
+One can also parse a rule file by using `ghost-parse-file`:

 ```
-(ghost-parse-file "path/to/the/topic/file")
+(ghost-parse-file "path/to/the/rule/file")
 ```

 5) Play with it